blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 - Mujaahid (Struggler)
 	- One engaged in Jihaad
 # Groups
-- Taliban
+- Taalibaan (Students)
 	- Also known by its state name Islamic Emirate of Afghanistan
 	- It ruled Afghanistan from 1996-2001
-	- Following 9/11 Attacks, US invaded Afghanistan and overthrew the Taliban
+	- Following 9/11 Attacks, US invaded Afghanistan and overthrew the Taalibaan
 	- They captured Afghanistan on 15 August 2021, after 20 years of insurgency
-	- Taliban is condemned for human rights violations, such as the right of women and girls to work and education
+	- Taalibaan is condemned for human rights violations, such as the right of women and girls to work and education
 	- Taliban has a more localized goal
 - Pakistani Taliban
 	- A branch of Taliban